 “Shortly thereafter she got involved with a violent pimp who prostituted her.
 He regularly beat her up.
 She was repeatedly jailed for prostitution, but she always went back to her pimp.
 Finally her grandparents intervened and paid for an intense rehab program.
 After she successfully completed inpatient treatment, she started working as receptionist and taking courses at a local college.
 In her sociology class she wrote a term paper about the liberating possibilities of prostitution, for which she read the memoirs of several famous prostitutes.
 She gradually dropped all her other courses.
 A brief relationship with a classmate quickly went sour—he bored her to tears, she said, and she was repelled by his boxer shorts.
 She then picked up an addict on the subway who first beat her up and then started to stalk her.
 She finally became motivated to return to treatment when she was once again severely beaten.”10

-Some might see Julia as involved in a repetition compulsion — what Freud described as a need to relive the trauma in efforts to overcome it.
+Some might see Julia as involved in a repetition compulsion, which Freud described as a need to relive the trauma in efforts to overcome it.
 Van der Kolk also explored the possibility that neurobiological changes caused Julia to crave the experiences that frightened her, much like an addict.
 But he knew such an explanation was not enough to account for Julia’s actions.

 Psychotherapists often describe sexual promiscuity as an attempt to call attention to what happened, although given what is known about introjection as well as structural dissociation, it seems more likely a part of the personality identified with the perpetrator becomes dominant in relation to other parts of the self.
 The introjected aspects of the abuser become a split-off part of the personality associated with intense emotions, if not overwhelming sexual energy, which other aspects of the self are unable to contain and may also fear and reject.
 What appears as a repetition compulsion or sexual addiction may actually be the result of being overwhelmed by a dissociated part of the self identified with the abuser.